Green-Avocado/CTF/angstromctf2022/rev/flatland/README.md

 - Use the fixed CFG to reverse engineer the logic that validates a flag.
 - Create a script to find the flag by checking possibly valid characters according to the validation logic.

+A.k.a. overcomplicating a switch statement using Binary Ninja.

 Also while I was doing this my teammates solved it with instruction counting... but my method is cooler >:(